guitard0g/Hanoi/README.md

 pole, back to the first pole and continues with this pattern throughout the entirety of the solution.

 Now that you see this, try and take a look at the second smallest disk, and the third smallest disk.
+The second disk clearly

+follows the same pattern, but moving in the opposite direction from first pole, to third pole, to second pole, back to first.

+The third smallest disk follows the same pattern as the first.
+Hmm..... what's going on here???

+It turns out that if we number the disks 1, 2, 3...., n, where n is the largest disk, then #all of the disks with the same

+#parity (even or odd) of n will move strictly in one direction, while all the disks with parity of n+1 will move strictly

+#in the opposite direction.